SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiment Details

 \subsection{Implementation Details}

 \paragraph{{\alg}} The training trajectories for both MathInstruct and MIMIC-III are gathered from training a Pythia-70M model, the smallest model in the Pythia model suite, recorded every $500$ training iterations.
-We utilize the Faiss library \cite{douze2024faiss} to perform efficient K-means clustering of loss trajectories with Euclidean distance with $K=100$ and $20$ iterations.
+We utilize the Faiss library \citep{douze2024faiss} to perform efficient K-means clustering of loss trajectories with Euclidean distance with $K=100$ and $20$ iterations.
 The hyperparameter $K$ is tuned in the range of $\{50, 100, 200\}$ based on the average accuracy of the model trained on $30K$ selected data.
 We found $K=100$ worked the best for both datasets we studied in this paper.
 Ablations studies on the length and the best time in the training to record the trajectories can be found in \cref{sec:ablation}.

-\paragraph{Comparing Reference Models for the Baselines} For one-shot selection methods (excluding \alg), we use representations from either step 1000 or the end of fine-tuning Pythia-410M on MathInstruct and reported the better result in \cref{tab:math-baseline}.
+\paragraph{Comparing Reference Models for the Baselines} For one-shot selection methods (excluding \alg), we use representations from either step 1000 or the end of fine-tuning Pythia-410M on MathInstruct and reported the better result in \cref{fig:410m} and \cref{tab:math-scale}.
 In \cref{tab:reference-model}, we include the complete comparison between using early-fine-tuning vs. end-of-fine-tuning model checkpoints as the inference model.
-For Facility Locations, we further compared using the first hidden states as the feature representation as suggested in \cite{bhatt2024experimental} to using the last hidden states \cite{wu2023self} for the tasks we studied.
+For Facility Locations, we further compared using the first hidden states as the feature representation as suggested in \citep{bhatt2024experimental} to using the last hidden states \citep{wu2023self} for the tasks we studied.The ranges for confidence, perplexity, and learnability are chosen according to the best-performing intervals reported in prior research (\cref{sec:math-baseline}).

+Due to memory and computational constraints, for Facility Locations, we calculate pairwise similarity and perform greedy selection on a per-data-source basis.
+We found this per-source selection approach also yields benefits for {\alg} as different data sources within MathInstruct exhibit distinct common patterns in their training trajectories.
+Therefore, we implement {\alg} also on a per-source basis for MathInstruct, and recommend applying {\alg} per source when dealing with datasets composed of multiple data sources.

+\paragraph{Hyperparameters} Following the setup used in \citep{yue2023mammoth}, we adopt a training regimen with a learning rate of 2e-5, a batch size of 128, a maximum length of 512, and a cosine scheduler with a 3\% warm-up period.

+\paragraph{Experiments Compute Resources} We fine-tune all the models with the Huggingface transformers library \citep{wolf-etal-2020-transformers} with Fully Sharded Data Parallel (FSDP) \citep{zhao2023pytorch} on 4 48G NVIDIA RTX A6000.